 There are countless variations of vending machines that sell ready-to-consume, hot items.
 The first and the most popular type of hot vending machine is a tea/coffee/milk/water vending machine.

-The second type of hot vending machines are the ones that maintain a warm temperature for selling ready-to-eat fast food meals.
+The second type of hot vending machine is the one that maintains a warm temperature for selling ready-to-eat fast food meals.

 The third type is the high-end hot food vending machine that prepares a hot meal with semi-cooked ingredients that are placed within the machine.